 Students complete an online orientation and an advising session prior to registration for classes.
 The program is offered full-time (four courses per term) or part-time (two courses per term).
 Students must complete specific courses each semester and are responsible for having technology that meets program specifications.

+The Bureau of Labor Statistics’ ranks careers achieved by a master’s in CSD as the 4th best-paying career path in 2016, with the highest rank in meaning.
 According to US News and World Report, CSD has high growth and employment potential, making this degree valuable to graduates who wish to work within this specific field.

 Is the CSD Program Right for You?